-Opening Remarks Paul J. Heytens, ADB Country Director, at the TA Cooperation and Experience Sharing Workshop, Beijing, People's Republic of China
+Opening remarks ADB PRC Country Director Paul J. Heytens at the TA Cooperation and Experience Sharing Workshop on October 13, 2010 in Beijing, People's Republic of China

 Distinguished Mr. Wu Jinkang, Deputy Director General, International Department, Ministry of Finance (MOF); fellow participants; ladies and gentlemen:

 This TA workshop will thus hopefully help to strengthen the forward looking TA program by more closely aligning our capacity development and policy analysis TAs with our ongoing efforts to reposition ourselves in priority sectors and thematic areas.
 The workshop will hopefully also provide an opportunity for both government and ADB to share initial thoughts on sector assessments and road maps for the new Country Partnership Strategy (CPS) now under preparation, particularly how the limited TA resources might be leveraged to better address emerging priorities coming out of the forthcoming 12th Five-Year Plan and the lessons learned from the implementation experience during the current CPS period.

 With the increasing importance that the PRC accords to knowledge cooperation in our partnership, the TA program is in fact the primary tool in meeting the growing demand for policy advice and capacity development, and thus in addressing the emerging issues and challenges facing the country.
 For example, the TA program's sharper focus on climate change and social issues is in response to the government's ongoing efforts to make the economy greener and more socially inclusive.
 The TA facilities approved so far and managed by the Ministry of Finance have also greatly enhanced ADB's responsiveness to emerging priorities, by providing small grants to facilitate rapid responses to requests for policy studies, project demonstration workshops, and capacity development.